CalvinIsch/agents/README.md

-# Optimism Curve
+# Agent Based Models

-This repo contains the data and code used in our paper.
-Download all files, install the necessary packages, and rerun the scripts to produce the figures.
+This houses scripts to be run on external servers.